-Further information about the National Dental Telephone Interview Survey 2013 - external site opens in new window.
+Further information about the National Dental Telephone Interview Survey 2013.

 Australian Cancer Database

 The Australian Cancer Database contains information on all Australians diagnosed with cancer (excluding basal cell and squamous cell carcinomas of the skin) since 1982.
 Data are collected by state and territory cancer registries from a number of sources and are supplied annually to the AIHW.
 The AIHW compiles and maintains the Australian Cancer Database, in partnership with the Australasian Association of Cancer Registries, which includes representatives from each state and territory cancer registry.